jfpettit/flare/README.md

 - A2C, PPO, and (hopefully) REINFORCE will be extended to continuous action spaces
 - Implement DDPG
 - Implement SAC (maybe?)
+- Comment code to make it clearer
+- Blog post